 Circuit Training Workout for Over 50: Earbuds, or No Earbuds?

 Most of the time I workout, I do what everyone else does: listen to motivating music on my earbuds.

-The reason I do that is that exercising without wearing earbuds is a different experience.
+I do that is that exercising without wearing earbuds is a different experience.

-Without earbuds, you focus differently, you make different choices, and it teaches you to rely on something internal for motivation instead of external.
+Without earbuds, you focus differently.
+You make different choices, and it teaches you to rely on something internal for motivation instead of external.

 It’s also a good thing to be able to hear your surroundings.
-Though I will sometimes use earbuds when running on trails, I never use them when I’m running on the side of the road with cars.
-(Ask anyone who has gone to a grief group and they will likely report that a surprising number of widows and widowers in the support group had spouses who were hit by cars while running or biking.)
+Though I sometimes use earbuds when running on trails, I never use them when running on the side of the road with cars.
+(Ask anyone who has gone to a grief group and will likely report that a surprising number of widows and widowers in the support group had spouses who were hit by cars while running or biking.)